- Article published at:

-DIY: Dried Autumn Wreath
+DIY: Autumn wreath

 Unlike Christmas wreaths that has a green wreath base made out of pine, we think that a natural twine or rattan wreath base works best for autumn wreaths and gives it that organic look.
 The colours you want to stick to when decorating your Halloween wreath is yellow, orange, beige, brown and burgundy red.

 What you will need:

-Mini pumpkins or a couple of stems of Chinese lanterns
+- Mini pumpkins or a couple of stems of Chinese lanterns

-Dried foliage of your choice
+- Dried foliage and flowers of your choice

-Burgundy red, orange, and brown leaves
+- Burgundy red, orange, and brown leaves

-Dried berries or fresh hypericum berries
+- Dried berries or fresh hypericum berries

-- Start by attaching the leaves and dried foliage to the base of the wreath by sticking them in in between the twine.
+Start by attaching the leaves and dried foliage to the base of the wreath by sticking them in in between the twine.
 You can also use the glue gun at this point to make sure the leaves are extra secure.

-- Next step is your pampas grass and wheat.
+Next step is your pampas grass and wheat.
 Again, stick the stems down facing the same directions as the leaves and slightly out towards the sides.
 Focus on covering the side of the wreath.
 Cut the stems down a bit so they won’t poke out on the other side.

-- Lastly add your decorations.
+Lastly add your decorations.
 Here you can really use your imagination and choose anything you think would look good on your wreath.